Please click here for the Covid-19 annex to the SEND Information Report.

 Q5 How is extra support allocated to children and how do they move between the different funding levels?

-A5 The school budget, received from Cambridgeshire local authority, includes money for supporting children with SEN. The Principal decides on the budget for Special Educational Needs and Disabilities in consultation with the trust, on the basis of needs in the school.
+A5 The school budget includes money for supporting children with SEND.
+The Principal decides on the budget for Special Educational Needs and Disabilities in consultation with the trust, on the basis of needs in the school.
 The Principal and Assistant Principal with responsibility for inclusion will discuss all the information they have in the school, including:

 - The children getting extra support already